jeyadev/prompt-hub/parentpage.md

 - Last Updated: <Date>

-I’ve been reviewing the HTTP status code behaviour across the <flow> modules, starting with the controller and service classes we exported into an inventory.
-After running a structured audit on both FIND and STORE, a few recurring patterns surfaced that may be worth discussing.
+I’ve been reviewing HTTP status code behavior across the <flow> modules using an inventory-driven scan of the controller and service classes.
+After running the audit on both FIND and STORE, a few recurring patterns surfaced that may be worth discussing.

-At a high level, I’m seeing inconsistencies such as:

-empty-result scenarios returning 404,

-error payloads returned with 200 OK,

-exceptions swallowed or mapped broadly,

-and some stack trace exposure through inherited handlers.

-These aren’t necessarily errors, but they do show up across multiple endpoints in both modules, which made me wonder if there was any historical rationale or design choice behind them.
+At a high level, I’m seeing cases such as empty-result scenarios returning 404, error payloads returned with 200 OK, broadly mapped or swallowed exceptions, and some stack trace exposure via inherited handlers.
+These patterns appear across multiple endpoints and both modules.

-Before taking this forward or opening a larger discussion, I wanted to check with both of you first to understand any context or constraints that may have shaped these patterns.
-Once I have your input, I can frame the findings more accurately and propose next steps.
+I’ve documented the findings in Confluence (parent summary + module-level reports) and wanted to check in with you both first to understand if there’s any historical rationale or design constraints behind these choices.

+Based on that context, we can decide whether this is simply behavior to document, or something we may want to gradually normalize via a refactoring effort, potentially as part of a 2026 roadmap.

 Happy to walk through the summary whenever convenient.